-Element Purpose and link to strategy Operation Maximum Chairman's and non-executive directors' fees To attract and retain high-calibre individuals.
-Fee levels are set to reflect the time commitment, demands and responsibility of the role, taking into account fees paid by similarly sized companies.
-Fees are reviewed from time to time to ensure that they remain in line with market practice.
-Fees are paid in equal monthly instalments.
-The Chairman's fee includes his chairmanship of the Nominations Committee.
-There is no prescribed maximum.
+Element Purpose and link to strategy Operation Maximum Chairman's and non-executive directors' fees Fee levels are set to reflect the time commitment, demands and responsibility of the role, taking into account fees paid by similarly sized companies.There is no pre maximum.Fees are reviewed from time to time to ensure that they remain in line of the Nominations Committee.
 Additional fees To provide compensation to non-executive directors taking on additional responsibility.
 Non-executive directors (other than the Chairman) are paid an additional fee for their chairmanship of a Board Committee or additional responsibility, such as chairing the National Colleague Engagement Forum, or may be paid additional fees for significant additional workload or roles.
 There is no prescribed maximum.
 Benefits To facilitate the execution of the role.
 The Company reimburses reasonable travel and subsistence costs.
 There is no prescribed maximum.